Aiven-Open/aiven-pg-security/README.md

 ======================
 Adds utility functions to harden PostgreSQL® through shared libraries and hooks.

-See your blog post about aiven-gatekeeper and PostgreSQL extension security: [Aiven's Blog](https://aiven.io/blog/aiven-security-agent-for-postgresql).
+See our blog post about aiven-gatekeeper and PostgreSQL extension security: [Aiven's Blog](https://aiven.io/blog/aiven-security-agent-for-postgresql).

 Overview
 ========